Lefab35/Google-Search-for-Data-Analysts/README.md

 # A Case Study of Data Analyst Roles!!!
 ### If you want to pursue a career as a Data Analyst, here's what you need to know!

 “Data analytics is the future, and the future is now!
-Every mouse click, keyboard button press, swipe or tap is used to shape business decisions.
+Every mouse click, keyboard button press, swipe, or tap is used to shape business decisions.
 Everything is about data these days.
 Data is information, and information is power.”
 ~ Radi, data analyst at CENTOGENE

 ## Table of Contents